Felipe Zetter

 Felipe Zetter Zetter (3 July 1923 – 15 March 2013) was a Mexican football defender who played for Mexico national team in the 1950 FIFA World Cup.

 Career

-Zetter played as a defender for Club Atlas, captaining the side to its only Mexican Primera División championship in 1951.
+Zetter played as a defender for Club Atlas, captaining the side to its first Mexican Primera División championship in 1951.

 Distinction

 Felipe is the first footballer from Guanajuato to participate in a FIFA World Cup (1950).